 Cloudflare is more than just page caching or CDN

 Though Cloudflare truly has an amazing page caching and CDN mechanism, it has so much more power than just page caching.
-Cloudflare also have very advanced security features which help to prevent your website from DDOS attacks, spams, bad bot access.
-If you opt for their paid plans, you get even more security and optimization features which are really helpful for high traffic websites.
+Cloudflare also has very advanced security features which help to prevent your website from DDOS attacks, spam, and bad bot access.
+If you opt for their paid plans, you get even more security and optimization features which are really helpful for high-traffic websites.

-WordPress is truly amazing and we thing one of the best CMS in the world.
+WordPress is truly amazing and we think one of the best CMS in the world.
 Also, there are many good caching plugins out there with amazing support.
-But almost all of them are bloated with too many features and functions which can easily be added with a few lines of code instead of adding a plugin for that.
-Though many WordPress users and agencies uses these “Premium” WordPress cache plugins to speed up the website without understanding the nitty gritty details of it as it is easy to implement, we suggest you to try out Cloudflare instead.
-As this is not only reduce some server load but also will give you a better page caching with global CDN support.
+But almost all of them are bloated with too many features and functions that can easily be added with a few lines of code instead of adding a plugin for that.
+Though many WordPress users and agencies use these "Premium" WordPress cache plugins to speed up the website without understanding the nitty-gritty details of it as it is easy to implement, we suggest you try out Cloudflare instead.
+As this not only reduces some server load but also will give you better page caching with global CDN support.

 We always prefer doing the best even if it takes some extra time to implement it.
-So, we will continue to take advantage of free Cloudflare instead of overcrowding our websites with plugins after plugins.
+So, we will continue to take advantage of free Cloudflare instead of overcrowding our websites with plugin after plugin.
 We truly hope that after reading this article, you will also try out the same and witness the difference yourself.

 If you have any thoughts or comments on this matter, please feel free to drop a line in the comment section as we will love to hear your thoughts on this.